 spend (% of total)

-We continue to prioritise the employment of host community members at our operations, and encourage our contractors and suppliers to do the same.
-This is supported by education and skills development projects which build a local skills base.
+We continue to prioritise the employment of host community members at our operations and encourage our contractors and suppliers to do the same.
+This is supported by education and skills development initiatives so we can build a local skills base.

-Beyond creating employment opportunities with our mines or contractors, or in the wider supply chain – which can only create a finite number of jobs – we are also seeking to create non-mining jobs, particularly those linked to SED projects.
-Non-mining jobs can continue to provide benefits to host communities beyond mine closure, thus assisting them with social transitioning.
+Beyond creating employment opportunities with our mines or contractors – which have limited scope to create jobs – we also seek to create non-mining jobs, particularly those linked to SED projects and the wider supply chain.
+Non-mining jobs can continue to provide benefits to host communities beyond mine closure.

-In 2019 and 2020, we intensified our efforts to ensure that our SED projects – those focusing on agriculture, infrastructure development, education and training, and economic diversification – also grow and sustain non-mining jobs.
-We are starting to see traction in this initiative and, during the year, created 672 non-mining jobs for host community members, with well over half of them in the agricultural sector (2019: 504).
-Due to their inherent nature, many of our SED projects do not provide long-term solutions, however, they do create income and a measure of skills transfer.
+We intensified our efforts to ensure our SED projects – those focusing on agriculture, infrastructure development, education and training, and economic diversification – also grow and sustain non-mining jobs.
+We are starting to see traction in this initiative and, during the year, created 759 non-mining jobs for host community members with well over half of them in the agricultural sector (2020: 672).
+Due to their inherent nature, many of our SED projects do not necessarily provide long-term solutions but do create income and a measure of skills transfer.

-The following projects created significant and sustainable jobs:
+The following projects created significant jobs during 2021:

-We invested US$17.2m in SED projects in our host communities during 2020 (2019: US$21.5m).
-The 22% decline in total SED spend during 2020 compared with 2019 is due to a delay in implementation of projects in Australia, Ghana and Peru because of Covid-19.
+We invested US$16.3m in SED projects in our host communities during 2021 (2020: US$17.2m).
+Many SED projects have been delayed as the Covid-19 pandemic and related restrictions hampered engagement with stakeholders.
 Our mines have dedicated SED investment funds delivered directly or through our trusts and foundation.
 Our mines also partner with host governments, donors and NGOs.

-Some of the significant Shared Value projects we implemented during the year include our ongoing investment in water provision in Hualgayoc near our Cerro Corona mine.
-This investment addresses one of the key needs of the community and, since we started operating in the area in 2006, we have provided the majority of community households in Hualgayoc with access to clean water.
-During 2020, we also implemented the first phase of a three-year reforestation and water harvesting project together with the Ministry of Agriculture and the district municipality.
-The project will benefit 16,000 people by increasing crop production of subsistence farmers through the construction of 2,000 micro-reservoirs and irrigation systems.
+Some of the significant projects we implemented during the year include our ongoing investment in water provision in Hualgayoc, near our Cerro Corona mine.
+This investment addresses one of the community's key needs and, since we started operating in the area in 2006, we have provided most community households in Hualgayoc with access to clean water.
+In 2021, we delivered a drinking water system to Hualgayoc City's 2,400 people.
+A consortium of local companies undertook the construction (p67).

 Our regions regularly conduct independent assessments to measure the strength of our relationships with host communities.